1972 visit by Richard Nixon to China: Meeting with Mao

 From February 21 to 28, 1972, U.S. President Richard Nixon traveled to Beijing, Hangzhou, and Shanghai.
-Almost as soon as the American president arrived in the Chinese capital, CCP Chairman Mao Zedong summoned him for a quick meeting.
+Almost as soon as the American president arrived in the Chinese capital, CCP Chairman Mao Zedong beckoned him for a quick meeting.
 Kissinger and his assistant Winston Lord were also present.
 To avoid embarrassing Secretary of State William P. Rogers, Nixon requested to the Chinese for Lord to be cropped out of all the official photographs of the meeting.
-Although Nixon was in China for a week, this would be his only meeting with Mao.

 Unknown to Nixon and the rest of the American diplomats at the time, Mao was in poor health and he had been hospitalized for several weeks up to only nine days before Nixon's arrival.
 Nevertheless, Mao felt well enough to insist to his officials that he would meet with Nixon upon his arrival.
 Upon being introduced to Nixon for the first time, Mao, speaking through his translator, said to Nixon: "I believe our old friend Chiang Kai-shek would not approve of this".
 Mao also joked that "I voted for you during your last election."
-Nixon, charmed, said "you voted for the lesser of two evils," and Mao replied, "I like rightists, I am comparatively happy when these people on the right come into power."
+Nixon, charmed, said "you voted for the lesser of two evils," and Mao replied, "I like rightists...
+I am comparatively happy when these people on the right come into power."

 As an observer of the Mao–Nixon meeting, Lord noted Mao's peasant-like sensibilities and self-deprecating humor.
 Mao spoke simply and inelegantly, but clearly communicated approval of the visit and its diplomatic utility.
 Lord described Mao's purposeful and episodic language as a "very skillful performance."

 Other activities

-Due to secrecy surrounding diplomatic negotiations during the visit and various media restrictions, American press in China often followed Pat Nixon's sightseeing.

 Nixon held many meetings with Chinese Premier Zhou Enlai during the trip, and made visits to the Great Wall, Hangzhou, and Shanghai.
 Nixon's porcelain swans statue, a gift to Mao, was presented along the way in the gift-giving ceremony.

-February 27 marked the joint issuing of the Shanghai Communiqué, a statement of Chinese and American foreign policy views that has remained the basis of Sino-American bilateral relations.
-In the communiqué, both nations pledged to work toward the full normalization of diplomatic policy and acknowledged longstanding differences.

-Nixon concluded the visit in the morning of February 28, when he left China on a flight to Anchorage, Alaska.
+Nixon concluded his visit on the morning of February 28, when he left China on a flight to Anchorage, Alaska.